jdpaquette/roadmap/README.md

 - Losing some focus.
 Having a hard time staying motivated this week.
 Need to try and focus on the end goal to gain a sense of purpose.
 So many different things I want to do and I keep going on different rabbit holes.
 Need to try and stick with one think and stay on topic.

+- Started new role at work that is physically and mentally training this week.
+Expected to last at least all through week 4.
+I am finding it hard to make time for putting in coding time upon arriving home from work.
+All I seem to want to do is vegitate in front of the TV and go to bed early.
+Need to find more focus.

 ### Week 4: